Mallick17/AWS-S3/README.md

    - This encryption method automatically encrypts any object you upload to this bucket.
 SSE-S3 uses AWS-managed keys to secure your data.

 **2. **Bucket Key****
+When KMS encryption is used to encrypt new objects in this bucket, the bucket key reduces encryption costs by lowering calls to AWS KMS.
+[Learn more](https://docs.aws.amazon.com/console/s3/bucket-key)
    - **Enabled**: This is used to lower encryption costs when using AWS Key Management Service (KMS) encryption.
 It helps reduce the number of calls to KMS, which can save money.

 ### Intelligent-Tiering Archive Configurations
 Enable objects stored in the Intelligent-Tiering storage class to tier-down to the Archive Access tier or the Deep Archive Access tier which are optimized for objects that will be rarely accessed for long periods of time.
+Learn more
    - **No archive configurations**: Intelligent-Tiering is a storage class in S3 that automatically moves objects to cheaper storage tiers based on their access patterns.
 Here, no objects are set to move to cheaper archive storage.

 ### Server access logging